-- 1. Updates the definition of Operator to mean either an a) Accommodations Intermediary or an b) Accommodations Provider. □ - 2.
-Adds the definitions of Accommodations Intermediary, which is broad enough to include any online marketplace, online travel company, online vacation rental site or marketplace or internet-based platform that directly or indirectly facilitates the rental or booking of lodging, and Accommodations Provider, which is distinguished from the former in that it includes all other owners, operators, managers, and providers of lodging. □ - 3.
-Expands/clarifies the definition of Rent to include a non-exhaustive list of fees and charges subject to TOT, including services fees and facilitation fees. - 4.
+- 1. Updates the definition of Operator to mean either an a) Accommodations Intermediary or an b) Accommodations Provider. - 2.
+Adds the definitions of Accommodations Intermediary, which is broad enough to include any online marketplace, online travel company, online vacation rental site or marketplace or internet-based platform that directly or indirectly facilitates the rental or booking of lodging, and Accommodations Provider, which is distinguished from the former in that it includes all other owners, operators, managers, and providers of lodging. - 3.
+Expands/clarifies the definition of Rent to include a non-exhaustive list of fees and charges subject to TOT, including services fees and facilitation fees, and clarifies that all-inclusive costs, such as rental packages and retreats, that include lodging to itemize the fair market value of rent charged for occupancy in lodging. - 4.
 Adds the definition of Vacation Rental, which is declaratory of existing law, and consistent with the intent of modernizing the ordinance, and adds this term to the definition of Lodging.